Motor Finance Commission

 What’s a Discretionary Commission Arrangement (DCA)?

-This was where a finance provider allowed a broker or motor dealer to decide, within an agreed range, what interest rate would be offered to its customers.
-A payment for arranging the finance was then paid to the broker or motor dealer which was linked to the interest rate.
+This is where a finance provider allowed a broker or motor dealer to decide, within an agreed range, what interest rate would be offered to its customers.
+A payment for arranging the finance was then made to the broker or motor dealer which was linked to the interest rate.
 The amount paid varied depending on how high or low the interest rate was.

 Commission payments could also be made based on different arrangements which weren’t DCAs.
 These are sometimes referred to as non-DCA arrangements.

 - Completing our online motor commission information request form.
-This will ask for all the information we need.
-Click here to create a motor commission information request form.
+This asks for all the information we need.
+Create a motor commission information request form.

 - Writing to us at Northridge Finance, 1 Donegall Square South, Belfast, BT1 5LR.

-If you’re calling or writing, you’ll need to give us as much information as you can to help us find your agreement.
+If you’re calling or writing, you’ll need to give us as much of the following information as you can.
+This will help us find your agreement.
 Don’t worry if you don’t have it all, just give as much as you can.
 If we need anything more, we’ll be in touch.

 - Your full name at the time you took the agreement with us, including any middle names and any name changes (e.g., due to marriage).